Murder of Alisha Heinrich: Identification

 On December 4, 2020, Jackson County Sheriff's Office announced the identification of Delta Dawn as 18-month-old Alisha Ann Heinrich of Joplin, Missouri.
 Her identity was confirmed via DNA sequencing and genetic genealogy, with the child's DNA linked to family members in Missouri, where her mother, Gwendolyn Mae Clemons, had previously lived.
 The process of generating a profile suitable for uploading into a public genealogy database was performed by a lab operated by Othram Inc.; the research was conducted by forensic genealogists under Redgrave Research Forensic Services.

 Gwendolyn Clemons had recently divorced from the father of her daughter.
 She, her daughter, and an unnamed boyfriend had reportedly disappeared "on or around" November 24, 1982, from the family's residence in Kansas City, Missouri.
 The intent of their departure was to relocate to the state of Florida, with Clemons informing her relatives of her intentions to start life anew in this state.
 The boyfriend later returned to Missouri alone.
-This man, now deceased, has been described as both a "person of interest" and a suspect in various media reports.
+The man, now deceased, has been described as both a "person of interest" and a suspect in various media reports.

 The circumstances surrounding Alisha's death, and the simultaneous disappearance of her mother, remain under active investigation by the Jackson County Sheriff's department.
 Investigators remain uncertain as to Clemons' ultimate fate.
 At a press conference held on December 4, 2020, Sheriff Mike Ezell informed reporters: "We do not know if she is dead or alive at this point.
 We're assuming the worst, but we don't know that for sure."

 Prior to the Jackson County Sheriff's Department's formal announcement of the identity of Delta Dawn as Alisha Ann Heinrich, the previously unknown woman accompanying the child upon the eastbound Interstate 10 bridge was theorized to have been responsible for her death in a suspected murder-suicide, although this theory is now in doubt.